murchandamus/bips/bip-update-process.md

     This put an onus on the BIP authors, and frequently led to lingering pull requests due to the corresponding BIPs’ authors no longer participating in the process.
 Many of these alternative implementations eventually became unmaintained or were low-quality to begin with.
 Therefore, "Other Implementations" sections are heavily discouraged.
-[^proposed]: **Why was the Proposed status retained?**
+[^complete]: **Why was the Proposed status renamed to Complete?**
-    Some reviewers of this BIP raised that in a process that outlines the workflow of Bitcoin Improvement _Proposals_ using "Proposed" as a status field value was overloading the term: clearly _proposals_ are proposed at all stages of the process.
-However, it fits the situation best: it does not imply that it needs no further changes like "complete", is less subjective than "ready", communicates that the authors are putting it forth for the community to decide whether to adopt it.
+    Some reviewers of this BIP raised that in a process which outlines the workflow of Bitcoin Improvement _Proposals_ using "Proposed" as a status field value was overloading the term: clearly _proposals_ are proposed at all stages of the process.
+"Complete" expresses that the authors have concluded planned work on all parts of the proposal and are ready to recommend their BIP for adoption.
+The term "ready" was also considered, but considered too subjective.
-[^rejection]: **Why can proposals remain in Draft or Proposed indefinitely?**
+[^rejection]: **Why can proposals remain in Draft or Complete indefinitely?**
     The automatic 3-year timeout of BIPs has led to some disagreement in the past and seems unnecessary in cases where the authors are still active in the community and still considers their idea worth pursuing.
 On the other hand, proposals that appear stale may be tested and cleared out after only one year which should achieve the main